jollyrogercoin/percy/AzuraFailure.md

 Post-Installation Verification Commands
    ---------------------------------------
-   After all sections complete, run these checks:
+   After all sections complete, run these checks. (if they fail, remember that and create a prompt for each failure to be fixed in it's own context (make sure to put the necessary context prior to the prompt to keep agent on course):

    1. Directory exists:
       ls -la ~/.hermes/skills/dj/